-Warren-Vaughn-Ellison Bible [exact title of Bible unknown], published 1846 by Harper and Brothers, New York; owned 1990 by Yandel S. "Pete" Warren of Benton, Miss.; extractions of family data made in 1994 by Patsy Robinson, 208 Jefferson Street, Richland, MS 39218.
+114 Warren-Vaughn-Ellison Bible [exact title of Bible unknown], published 1846 by Harper and Brothers, New York; owned 1990 by Yandel S. "Pete" Warren of Benton, Miss.; extractions of family data made in 1994 by Patsy Robinson, 208 Jefferson Street, Richland, MS 39218.
 The extractions were published by me (editorially) as "Warren-Vaughn-Ellison Bible," National Genealogical Society Quarterly 78 (March 1990), 55-56.

-taken in Pike in 1830 appears to have missed the entire neighborhood or else a portion of that census is lost.
+census is lost.
 The tax rolls do place most of them there, year by year throughout the 1820s and 1830s-but not Andrew until, in 1833, he took over the payment of taxes on the 160-acre Topesaw tract his son John had purchased two years earlier.
-112
+115

 In 1835, Andrew enlarged his holdings, buying from the public domain 40 acres of virgin land: the northwest quarter of the northwest quarter of the northwest quarter, section 17, township 4 north, range 9 east along the Topesaw-paying \$50 cash on 27 October 1835.
-On 10 November 1840, a secretary for President Martin Van Buren would issue the patent for this tract, in Andrew's name, along with a second contiguous tract of 80 acres described as the east half of the southwest quarter of section 8 in the same township and range.
-The only other known record for this decade of their residence in Pike County is an 1839 membership list of Bogue Chitto Baptist Church.
+116 On 10 November 1840, a secretary for President Martin Van Buren would issue the patent for this tract, in Andrew's name, along with a second contiguous tract of 80 acres described as the east half of the southwest quarter of section 8 in the same township and range.
+117 The only other known record for this decade of their residence in Pike County is an 1839 membership list of Bogue Chitto Baptist Church.
 That list is said to have carried the names Harvey Boyd, Patsy Boyd, Isaac Boyd, James Boyd, and Rachel Boyd-but not Andrew.
+118